Table of Contents

 Top 4 characteristics of a best-in-class operations manager resume

-- Summary In a few short sentences, present your notable work experience and relevant skills to convey a compelling career story to the recruiter.
+- Summary In your summary statement, present your notable work experience and relevant skills to convey a compelling career story to the recruiter.
 For example: “Goal-driven operations manager with 7 years’ experience in business administration.
 Well-versed in international copyright laws and customer relations.”

 - Skills Lay out a mix of top hard skills (such as implementing turnaround strategies, revenue generation, and change management) and soft skills (such as collaboration, attention to detail, and written and verbal communication).
 Always try to match up your skills to the requirements of the job, as described in the job posting.

 - Work History Focus on listing accomplishments from previous jobs, injecting stats and numbers when possible.
 “Helped increase staff productivity” doesn’t carry the same weight as “Trained staff to increase productivity by 15%,” for example.